-- A sand wheelchair is available for use here or at nearby Manresa State Beach — learn more in the Hilltromper Beach Accessibility Guide
+- A sand wheelchair is available for use here — learn more in the Hilltromper Beach Accessibility Guide.

 The campground is open year-round.
 There are 91 camping sites, one bicycle site and one group site.
-Cost is $35 per night.
-Call 800-444-7275 for reservations.
+Call 800-444-7275 or go online for reservations.
 Campsites in the Dunes and Pine Hollow loops are first-come, first-serve during the winter (Nov.
 1 to the end of February).

 Maximum trailer and camper/motorhome length is 31 feet.